-Arsenal was dumped out of the competition by the League Two side after losing a penalty shootout, and its Premier League form has been disappointing with the Gunners currently 15 points behind leaders Manchester United.
+Arsenal were dumped out of the competition by the League Two side after losing a penalty shootout while their Premier League form has been disappointing with the Gunners currently 15 points behind leaders Manchester United.

-However, Wenger says that though he understands some of the criticism that has come his way, he has no intention of leaving the club.
+However, Wenger says that whilst he understands some of the criticism that has come his way, he has no intention of leaving the club.

-"I can understand when people criticize when the results are not expected."
+"I can understand when people criticise when the results are not expected."

 Goal.com revealed on Wednesday that some Arsenal players were losing faith with their manager, but the 63-year-old insists that he has faith in his men.

-"This team cares, it is serious.
-I do not question their spirit," he said.
+He added: "This team cares, it is serious.
+I do not question their spirit."

 The Gunners travel to Reading on Monday as they look to bounce back from their shock quarter-final loss.